Bhagabanpur: Police station

 Bhagabanpur police station has jurisdiction over Bhagabanpur I CD block.
 Bhagabanpur police station covers an area of 179.95 km2 with a population of 2,288.68.
 The police station is located at Bhagabanpur.

 Urbanisation

 96.96% of the population of Egra subdivision live in the rural areas.
-Only 3.04% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district.
+Its 3.04% urban population constitutes the lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India Bhagabanpur had a total population of 2,566 of which 1,294 (50%) were males and 1,272 (50%) were females.
 Population below 6 years was 348.
 The total number of literates in Bhagabanpur was 1,968 (88.73% of the population over 6 years).

 Transport

 The road from Bazkul to Patashpur passes through Bhagabanpur.
-At Patashpur, one road leads to Egra on SH 5, and another road leads to Debra on NH 16.
+At Patashpur, one road leads to Egra on SH 5, and another to Debra on NH 16.